Battle of Clitheroe: Battle

 Not much is known about the battle itself.
 What is known is that the Scottish forces led by William fitz Duncan encountered a heavily armoured English army in chainmail and helmets near the river Ribble on 10 June.
 It is also said that the men of Galloway played a large part in the battle for the Scottish army.
 These men were known to be lightly armed and armoured, and renowned for their ferocious charges at the enemy.

 The battle resulted in a victory for the Scottish army, with English sources saying the river Ribble ran red with blood.

 Aftermath

 After the battle of Clitheroe the Scottish army rampaged around the land, killing many and enslaving others.

 Later, William fitz Duncan and his men rejoined the main Scottish army in time for the Battle of the Standard, near Northallerton, on 22 August, which was a victory for the English army.
-However, Lancashire remained a Scottish vassal for a brief period before returning to England.
+However, the lands that became Lancashire remained a Scottish vassal for a brief period before returning to England.